2023 Closing date – February 28 @ 11:59 PM

 Funds will be transferred to a project-specific account via Mosaic.

-All projects will be required to submit an end-of-project report.
+All projects will be required to submit an end-of-project report and financial report.
 Applicants will be given a three-month time period to submit their final project report after their project ends.